jquinby/jekyll-now/about.md

 Current reading activity is as follows.

 In progress:
-_Mysterium Paschale_, revisiting
+_A Rabbi Talks with Jesus_, Jacob Neusner
 _The Wisdom of the Desert Fathers_, revisiting

 On Deck:
 _Black Lamb and Grey Falcon_, Rebecca West
-_A Rabbi Talks with Jesus_, Jacob Neusner

 ---
 Some things I'm using for RCIA: